vannhac/Shine-Smile-Website/README.md

-# 📚 The Shine Smile
+# 📚 The Shine Smile Landing Page

 This is a personal website built with HTML, CSS, and JavaScript, showcasing my Frontend skills and documenting my amazing projects on my journey to becoming a Frontend Developer.🚀
 # My Website on: